 Patricia Easley, Academic Coordinator of Clinical Education and Professor of Physical Therapist Assistant Program.
 A.A.S.
 Jackson State Community College; B.S., MSHSA, University of St. Francis; Ed.D., The University of Memphis; PTA.

-Anna Esquivel, Assistant Professor of English.
+Anna Esquivel, Associate Professor of English.
 B.A., Christian Brothers University; M.A., The University of Memphis; Ph.D., The University of Memphis.
+Audra Fisher, Instructor of Biology.
+B.S., University of Tennessee at Martin.